 armchair GMing has gone nuclear with fantasy leagues. and "career mode" in videogames. just like those jackasses in the stands who interfere with foul balls - everybody thinks they're part of the game. you're not part of the game. relax. maybe report on things that actually happen.

 ― Li'l Brexit (Tracer Hand), Friday, 2 August 2019 20:55 (two months ago) link

 Well the foul ball thing I think might be the opposite.
 People are exited because there is a ball heading right for them and they forget they are about to make themselves part of the game.

-― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 2 August 2019 22:22 (three weeks ago) link
+― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 2 August 2019 22:22 (two months ago) link

 trades beloved by writers cuz clicks

 ― a Mets fan who gave up on everything in the mid '80s (Dr Morbius), Saturday, 3 August 2019 00:02 (two months ago) link

 You get it coming and going--now a week of post-July 31 "Who Won the Trade Deadline?" stories.